You Ask, We Answer

 What are the objectives of the Emergency Coordination Center?

-marissa asked about 4 years agoThe objectives of the ECC are as follows:
+marissa asked over 5 years agoThe objectives of the ECC are as follows:

 ● Ensure the healthcare system has the capacity to respond to surges across the continuum of care.